crunchytee/ab-insightful/extensions/web-pixel/README.md

+# How To Install This Extension

+First, you need to make sure you have all required dependencies.
+Run `npm install`.
+Do the following to uninstall any existing AB-Insightful Apps from your dev store.

+1. In your store's dashboard, navigate to Settings -> Apps and Sales Channels.
+You will see an entry for AB-Insightful.
+Click the three dots, select uninstall and confirm.

+Next, install the app again.

+1. Run `shopify app deploy`, and follow the prompts to confirm.
+If it tells you to override an existing app, do it, but let the team know you have done it.
+2. Once the app successfully deploys, you can run `shopify app dev`.

 # Web Pixel Extension

 Web pixel app extensions provide developers with a simplified process for managing and processing behavioral data, by loading pixels in a secure sandbox environment with APIs for subscribing to customer events.
 Web pixel app extensions provide the following benefits to app users and developers: